Pjaerr/joshuaj.co.uk/src/blogposts/lets-create-data-vis-svelte.md

 ![Map With Colour](/lets-create-data-vis-svelte/coloured-map.png)

-This section was a long one but you'll be happy to know that we are almost finished.
-In the next sections we will create a Svelte component that shows all of the data about the region you have clicked.
+This section was a brief one as we did all the work at the very beginning; In the remaining sections we will create a Svelte component that shows all of the data about the region you have clicked.
 We will also do some housekeeping and make sure everything is styled properly and then we are pretty much finished!

 ## The `<RegionInformation>` Component 🖱️ → 🗺️ → 🗃️
 In this section we will be creating a new Svelte component that shows us all the data about a region when we click it.